IRCC.com

 IRCC Suspends Citizenship by Descent Approvals: What Applicants Need to…

-For those impacted, it is crucial to stay informed about any updates from the IRCC regarding the status of citizenship by descent applications.
+For those impacted, it is important to watch for updates from the IRCC on the status of citizenship by descent applications.
 Applicants should regularly check their IRCC online account for any notifications or changes to their application status.
-Additionally, they may want to consider consulting with immigration professionals to explore alternative pathways to citizenship or to understand the implications of this suspension on their specific cases.
+They may also want to consult with immigration professionals to understand the implications of the pause and recall on their specific cases.

 A small portion of this article — research support, fact-cross-checking, and copy-editing — was assisted by AI tooling.
 Editorial decisions, source verification, and final sign-off remain with our team.
 We cite primary sources from canada.ca for every factual claim.